lijesh010/Customer_Analysis/README.md

-# Customer_Analysis_Internship_Project
+# Customer_Behavior_Analysis_and_Segmentation
-This repository contains the code and documentation for a data science project aimed at analyzing customer behavior and classifying them based on their acceptance of marketing campaigns.
-The project involves data exploration, data processing, feature engineering, clustering, and classification using machine learning algorithms.
+This GitHub repository contains a comprehensive data science project aimed at analyzing customer behavior and classifying them based on their likelihood to accept marketing campaigns.
+Additionally, it involves clustering customers into distinct segments for targeted marketing strategies.
+The project follows a structured approach, encompassing data exploration, preprocessing, modeling, evaluation, and visualization.